No, I wasn’t a topless dancer on 42nd St or anywhere else for that matter. ;]

 I guess all of that ballet training came in handy anyhow! haha!
 Believe me, the Dr. Seuss monstrosity on my head was very hard to walk around in.
 Make no mistake.
 I didn’t just parade around wearing practically nothing but a Truffula tree on my head.

 There was a lot of real heart-pumpin’ dancin’ and costumes I could move in.
-I had ELEVEN costume changes in a 50 minute floor show!
+I had ELEVEN costume changes in a 50-minute floor show!

 One was when there was a black-out and the second one was the day my whole body and head blew up in the worst case of hives in recorded history.
 The elephant man looked like Cary Grant compared to me.

 Can you guess?
 It’s Gone With the Wind!
 Yes, I know.
 Gag awful costumes!
 Most of them really were.
 But you can see how proud my partner was showing me off to my mom.
-Poor guy was diagnosed with syphilis shortly thereafter.
+Poor guy was diagnosed with a serious disease shortly thereafter.
 He had to go home early as did my bulimic room-mate who had hepatitis.
 Yellow wasn’t her color.
 Sorry if all that is TMI, but hey, that’s show biz!

 Here’s the whole troupe entertaining ourselves after a show with an Egyptian-style party.